System-size convergence of point defect properties: The case of the silicon vacancy: Results

+As first predicted by Baraff {\em et al.}\cite{negU-baraff} and then experimentally verified by Watkins and Troxell\cite{negU}, the isolated silicon vacancy exhibits a `negative-U' effect, by which the stable charge state changes directly from $\mathrm{v}^{2+}$ to $\mathrm{v}^0$.
+The $\mathrm{v}^{1+}$ state is therefore only metastable; this is a direct consequence of the Jahn-Teller distortion, which lowers the energy of the neutral vacancy much more than the singly positive vacancy.
+It has also been suggested that the same effect might be observed in the sequence $\mathrm{v}^0$, $\mathrm{v}^{1-}$, $\mathrm{v}^{2-}$.

 Our transition levels are given in Table~\ref{table:levels}; as can be seen, the $\Gamma$-point calculations predict the negative-U behaviour both for the negatively and positively charged levels as expected, and are in good agreement with the available experimental results (also shown in Fig.~\ref{fig:stable}).
 Surprisingly, the calculations using a dense k-point sampling ($k_\mathrm{MP} = 3$) give the opposite ordering for the sequence $\mathrm{v}^{2+}$, $\mathrm{v}^{1+}$, $\mathrm{v}^0$; this results in no transitions in the band gap between these levels, and only $\mathrm{v}^0$ being a stable charge state.
 The negative-U behaviour is however still present for the negatively charged levels, although their positioning is lower than for the $\Gamma$-point calculations.

-Our results suggest that the $\Gamma$-point gives better estimates of the transition levels in the supercell approach.
-However, as stated previously, the absolute value of the defect formation energy is not as well converged.
-This is confirmed by our calculations of $\mathrm{v}^0$ and $\mathrm{v}^{1+}$ in the 1000-atom supercell at $\Gamma$; these appear to be converged both in terms of the transition level $E \left ( {1+} / 0 \right ) = 0.04~\mathrm{eV}$ and the absolute value of the formation energy $E_f^0 = 3.55~\mathrm{eV}$.
+The $\Gamma$-point, therefore, gives better estimates of the transition levels.
+However, as stated previously, the absolute value of the defect formation energy is not as well converged with respect to the dilute limit when using this Brillouin zone sampling.
+However, calculations of $\mathrm{v}^0$ and $\mathrm{v}^{1+}$ in the 1000-atom supercell at $\Gamma$ (also included in Tables~\ref{table:summary}--\ref{table:levels}) are converged with respect to system size both in terms of the transition level $E \left ( {1+} / 0 \right ) = 0.04~\mathrm{eV}$ and the absolute value of the formation energy $E_f^0 = 3.55~\mathrm{eV}$.
+Therefore, this suggests that at this system size a $\Gamma$-point sampling can be employed for simultaneous convergence of the both quantities of interest.